-Top Ukrainian outsourcing cities like Lviv, Kyiv and Odessa have convenient location and can be easily reached by plane from EU (1-2 hour flight) and USA (around 8 hours from the East Coast).
-The time difference (UTC +2) makes project management and aligning working schedules easy: working hours overlap with many North Coast cities in US, Canada and there’s only 1 hour difference with EU-based companies.
+Top Ukrainian outsourcing cities like Lviv, Kyiv, and Odesa have a convenient location and can be easily reached by plane from EU (1-2 hour flight) and USA (around 8 hours from the East Coast).
+The time difference (UTC +2) makes project management and aligning working schedules easy: working hours overlap with many North Coast cities in the US, Canada and there’s only 1-hour difference with EU-based companies.

-Ukraine has a west-oriented mentality, which can be easily explained through the country’s location, its business values and cultural heritage.
+Ukraine has a west-oriented mentality, which can be easily explained through the country’s location, its business values, and its cultural heritage.
 The alignment of both values & mentality makes performance management easier for companies that outsource to Ukraine.
-Ukrainian software development companies strive to deliver the best results by providing high level of services and implementing latest agile methodologies, securing the flexibility of the development process and project success in the long run.
+Ukrainian software development companies strive to deliver the best results by providing a high level of services and implementing the latest agile methodologies, securing the flexibility of the development process and project success in the long run.

 Visa?
 No visa!

-Ukrainian IT Outsourcers provide excellent technical expertise and innovation along with competitive pricing compared to software development companies in Canada, USA and EU.
+Ukrainian IT Outsourcers provide excellent technical expertise and innovation along with competitive pricing compared to software development companies in Canada, the USA, and the EU.

-It’s worth mentioning that the growing technical expertise and demand leads to gradual increase in labour costs and overall industry growth.
-Yet, skilled technical employees rates are by far more reasonable than in EU and US.
-Outsourcing reduces development cost, providing you with a clear control over the budget along with access to world class talents that may not be available for you onshore.
+It’s worth mentioning that the growing technical expertise and demand lead to a gradual increase in labor costs and overall industry growth.
+Yet, skilled technical employee’s rates are by far more reasonable than in the EU and US.
+Outsourcing reduces development cost, providing you with clear control over the budget along with access to world-class talents that may not be available for you onshore.

 Salary report source: Dou.ua